GrantBirki/errbot/CONTRIBUTING.md

 For example, let's say you had two chatop functions `.send cat meme` and `.send dog meme`.
 People were spamming memes too fast so you needed to rate limit both commands.
 You could add a shared `rate_limit_memes()` function in `app/plugins/lib/common` and then import that function into both your **cat** and **dog** chatops.
 Check out the `app/plugins/lib` folder to see examples in action

 </details>

+Okay cool beans, now that we know a bit more about chatops commands, let's create a brand new one

+### Creating a command

+At the root of this repo you will notice a `template` folder #TODO